carpentries-incubator/hpc-intro/lesson-outline.md

 ## How to use this outline

 The following list of items is meant as a guide on what content should go where in this repo.
 This should work as a guide where you can contribute.
 If a bullet point is prefixed by a file name, this is the lesson where the listed content should go into.
-This document is meant as a concept map converted into a flow learning goals and questions.
+This document is meant as a concept map converted into a flow of learning goals and questions.

 ## Using a Compute Cluster for Research